 Features

-• Built-in support for many popular music players (MPD, XMMS2, Audacious)
+- Support for many music players (MPD, XMMS2, Audacious, etc.)

 Installing Conky

-Debian / Ubuntu / Linux mint ( and other debian based distro )
+Debian / Ubuntu / Linux Mint (and other Debian-based distros)

 $ sudo apt update